skycluster-project/skycluster-docs/latest/_sources/getting-started/index.rst.txt

 What is SkyCluster?
 =====================

 SkyCluster is a Kubernetes-based platform designed to simplify the deployment, management, and scaling of applications in a cloud-native environment.
-It provides a robust architecture that leverages Kubernetes' capabilities to support deploying and managing containerized applications across multiple cloud providers and on-premises environments.
+It provides a robust architecture that leverages Kubernetes' capabilities to support deploying and managing containerized applications and AI pipelines across multiple cloud providers and on-premises environments.

 With SkyCluster, users can easily create and manage Kubernetes clusters across cloud providers, with built-in support for inter-cluster networking, service discovery and traffic management while minimizing the cost and complexity typically associated with multi-provider deployments.